svyotov/aws-modernization-workshop/modules/monitor-application/readme.md

     aws ecs update-service --cluster ${USER_NAME}-petstore-workshop --service ${USER_NAME} --task-definition ${USER_NAME} --region us-west-2

 Replacing the older version of your task will take a couple of minutes.
-To view the status navigate back to the
+To view the status, navigate back to the
 `<User Name>-petstore-workshop` cluster created in a previous module and view the &lt;User Name&gt; service to view your tasks.
 You should see the new task being scheduled but you will have to